MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/setting-up-a-xamarin-cross-platform-solution.md

 ### Shared Projects

-The simplest approach to sharing code files is use a [Shared Project](~/cross-platform/app-fundamentals/shared-projects.md).
+The simplest approach to sharing code files is using a [Shared Project](~/cross-platform/app-fundamentals/shared-projects.md).

 This method allows you to share the same code across different platform projects, and use compiler directives to include different, platform-specific code